kissartisan/laravel-nuggets/README.md

         ]);
     }

-We can use PHP's compact() function to create array using variable names and same output like the above code:
+We can use PHP's compact() function to create array using variable names and will output same functionality like the above code:

     public function recordActivity($description)
     {